-Madagascar Color Change Garnet Gemstone
+What is Madagascar Color Change Garnet?

 Madagascar color change garnet is a unique blend of pyrope and spessartine, with a smaller presence of almandine and grossular garnets.
 Trace amounts of the mineral chromium and vanadium create the breathtaking color change effect of this jewel.

 This garnet exists in several potential colors, including browns, purples, oranges and reds.
 Blue is possible to find, but very rare.
 Madagascar color change garnet shifts color when it moves between daylight and incandescent light.
 Each color change stone is different, with various potential color combinations.
 This is attributed to differing amounts of pyrope and spessartine in its makeup, as well as the amount of chromium and vanadium within the gemstone.

-Other Madagascar Color Change Garnet Quality Factors
+- Madagascar Color Change Garnet Clarity

 The majority of Madagascar color change garnet occurs in sizes smaller than one carat.
 Larger sizes are possible but become rarer as the size becomes larger.
 Sizes over several carats are extremely unusual to find.
 Due to this rarity, demand for the stone can be very high, making it difficult to find.